-Talks to avert shutdown 'stall' over immigrant detention policies
+Congressional talks to avert shutdown stall over detention policies

-WASHINGTON (Reuters) - Lawmakers’ talks on border security issues to avert another U.S. government shutdown have broken down over immigration detention policies, a Republican senator said on Sunday.
+WASHINGTON (Reuters) - Border security talks between Republican and Democratic lawmakers seeking to avert another U.S. government shutdown on Friday have broken down over immigration detention policies, a Republican senator said.

 “The talks are stalled right now,” Republican Senator Richard Shelby told “Fox News Sunday” after a dispute over immigrant detentions.
 He said he hoped negotiators would return to the table soon.

-Efforts in the U.S. Congress to resolve an impasse over border security funding intensified Friday and extended into the weekend as a special negotiating panel aimed to come to a deal by Monday, lawmakers and aides said.
+Efforts to resolve an impasse over border security funding extended into the weekend as a special congressional negotiating panel aimed to reach a deal by Monday, lawmakers and aides said.

-Mick Mulvaney, acting White House chief of staff, told NBC’s “Meet the Press” on Sunday another federal government shutdown could not be ruled out.
-“Is a shutdown entirely off the table?
-The answer is no.”
+Democratic Senator Jon Tester played down any breakdown in talks.
+“It is a negotiation.
+Negotiations seldom go smooth all the way through,” he told the Fox program.
+He said he was hopeful a deal could be reached.

+However, no further talks were scheduled, a source told Reuters on Sunday on condition of anonymity.

 One sticking point has been Democrats’ demands for funding fewer detention beds for people detained by U.S. Immigration and Customs Enforcement (ICE) than the Trump administration seeks.
 Republicans want to increase the number as part of their drive to speed immigrant deportations.